Skip to Main Content

 Props masters sourcing through Mercado de la Lagunilla, Mercado de Sonora, and Mercado de la Merced CDMX alongside Oaxaca, Michoacán, and Puebla artisan networks

 Here is how this works in practice.
 Mexican props mastering draws from one of the deepest material-culture heritages on Earth.
 Eugenio Caballero (Pan's Labyrinth Best Production Design Oscar 2007 and Roma 2018) and Brigitte Broch (Frida 2002 Best Production Design Oscar) anchor the production-design custom that props teams support.
 Our props masters source through the legendary CDMX markets.
 The list covers Mercado de la Lagunilla (Sunday antiques and vintage props, the deepest LatAm prop-sourcing market), Mercado de Sonora (ritual, Día de Muertos, and curiosity items), Mercado de la Merced (the largest market in the Americas.
 Food, textiles, religious iconography), Mercado Jamaica (flowers, including Día de Muertos cempasúchil marigold), plus Bazaar Sábado San Ángel for curated craft.
-Regional artisan supply runs Oaxaca (Teotitlán del Valle textiles, San Bartolo Yautepec pottery, Ocotlán painted figurines, Arrazola alebrijes), Michoacán (Capula pottery, Patzcuaro lacquer), Puebla (Talavera tin-glazed ceramics — UNESCO-recognized), Tonalá (Jalisco pottery), and Chiapas Maya embroidery cooperatives.
+Regional artisan supply runs Oaxaca (Teotitlán del Valle textiles, San Bartolo Yautepec pottery, Ocotlán painted figurines, Arrazola alebrijes), Michoacán (Capula pottery, Patzcuaro lacquer), Puebla (Talavera tin-glazed ceramics.
+UNESCO-recognized), Tonalá (Jalisco pottery), and Chiapas Maya embroidery cooperatives.

+Here is the layout.
 Props mastering supports the full Mexican period range: pre-Hispanic Mesoamerican (Maya, Aztec, Zapotec, Mixtec, Olmec ceremonial objects.
 The list covers INAH-watched when replicating archaeological pieces), Spanish colonial baroque (religious iconography, churrigueresque, retablos), Mexican Revolution period (Pancho Villa, Zapata, soldaderas), Día de Muertos UNESCO Intangible 2008 (La Catrina, calaveras, sugar skulls, ofrendas, cempasúchil.
 The late-October–November 2 cultural window), Frida Kahlo Casa Azul Coyoacán curio iconography, Lucha Libre (El Santo, Blue Demon mask heritage), mariachi instruments (Mariachi Vargas de Tecalitlán heritage since 1897, Spectre 007 joint work), and today's Mexico City.
 Weapons handling needs SEDENA federal firearms permits (Mexico's military-controlled firearms framework — a lot stricter than US regimes).
 INAH watches archaeological replicas, INBAL colonial-heritage replica work, STIC/STPC union framing, IMSS workers' comp, 16% IVA, and ATA Carnet through SAT/Aduanas govern cross-border props.

 ACT 03